 The objective of the project is to strengthen the educational policy capacity and ability of advocacy of ESFTUG in order of having a stronger influence and promote democratic school development nationally and locally.
 Thereby the project aims at promotion social inclusion for students at upper secondary level in the Georgian school system and bettering the conditions of ethnic minority groups as well as strengthening the focus on school development in countryside regions.
 This way we support the UN SDG goal 4 on promoting quality education.
 Especially we focus on SDG sub-goals 4.1 and 4.5 to secure a youth education for all regardless of their social- and ethnic background and to make sure the students are updated in their qualifications for further education, ref.
 SDG 4.3.
 Special attention is also given to SDG goal 4.7 where teachers themselves and in their teaching will focus on how to prepare yourself to become an active citizen who can support the achievement of all SDG goals and influence the development of a democratic educational system.
 In one of the educational policy theme seminars described below we focus especially on training 21st century skills.

-Development objective
+Development objective and immediate objectives are described above on p.
+1/2.

 By adding 480 Georgian project teachers and local union representatives (in the primary and secondary target groups) on top of the 160 teachers involved in the 2017-18 project activities, we reach a critical mass and create a capacity to promote school development and social inclusion in the schools and in their local community.
-Thus the project promotes their active participation and taking responsibility for the development of their schools and the educational policy in Georgia.
+Thus, the project promotes their active participation and taking responsibility for the development of their schools and the educational policy in Georgia.

 The active participation of project teachers in educational development discussion locally and nationally creates openness on policy priorities in ESFTUG and gives the union an increased legitimacy when it’s argues for specific reforms and new initiatives in the social sector dialogue with the ministry.